To help you reach your full potential, I’ll discuss 9 powerful engineering mindset examples used by 10x engineers.

 Not surprisingly, the benefits are plenty.
 Check out the below!

-- Create better designs while making fewer mistakes
+- Create amazing designs with fewer slip-ups

-- Lead complex projects and teams of diverse people
+- Lead complex projects, and teams of diverse people

-#1 Look for patterns and trends
+#1 Keep an eye out for patterns and trends

 - Calculation outputs